 On May 1, 2005, SMI Taiwan incurred a loss on inventory in the possession of a subcontractor, Advanced Semiconductor Engineering Inc. ("ASE") due to a fire.
 On December 12, 2005, SMI Taiwan filed an action against ASE with the Taoyuan District Court in Taiwan.
-SMI Taiwan alleged that ASE destroyed the wafers which SMI Taiwan had sub-contracted to ASE with the OEM Agreement between SMI and ASE, and that ASE should pay SMI Taiwan a sum of NT\$77,218 thousand for damages, an amount exceeding the book value of lost inventory.
-After consultation with the Company's outside legal counsel, the Company believed it was highly probable for the Company to receive reimbursement for the lost inventory at full book value, and the Company subsequently recorded NT\$41,226 thousand of inventory loss, offset by NT\$41,226 thousand of fire loss reimbursement recorded as other receivable, resulting in zero impact to the earnings for the year ended December 31, 2005.
-In connection with the inventory loss, the Company also recorded NT\$8,122 thousand under operating expenses for amounts paid to certain customers for delays in shipments caused by the fire.
+SMI Taiwan alleged that ASE destroyed the wafers which SMI Taiwan had sub-contracted to ASE with the OEM Agreement between SMI and ASE, and that ASE should pay SMI Taiwan a sum of US\$2.4 million for damages, an amount exceeding the book value of lost inventory.
+After consultation with the Company's outside legal counsel, the Company believed it was highly probable for the Company to receive reimbursement for the lost inventory at full book value, and the Company subsequently recorded US\$1.3 million of inventory loss, offset by US\$1.3 million of fire loss reimbursement recorded as other receivable, resulting in zero impact to the earnings for the year ended December 31, 2005.
+In connection with the inventory loss, the Company also recorded US\$252 thousand under operating expenses for amounts paid to certain customers for delays in shipments caused by the fire.
 In December 2006, the Company wrote-off other receivable related to the reimbursement of the fire loss as the collection of which was doubtful.
-In April 2010, ASE settled with SMI Taiwan by paying a settlement fee of NT\$35,000 thousand.
+In April 2010, ASE settled with SMI Taiwan by paying a settlement fee of US\$1.3 million.
 On April 28, 2010, the Taoyuan District Court granted a motion to dismiss the claim filed by SMI Taiwan against ASE.

 On October 23, 2007, SanDisk Corp. ("SanDisk") filed a complaint with the United States International Trade Commission ("ITC") against multiple respondents, including Silicon Motion Technology Corp., SMI Taiwan and SMI USA (in aggregate "Silicon Motion").
 SanDisk claimed that certain Silicon Motion flash memory controllers and products containing these Silicon Motion flash memory controllers infringed specific SanDisk patents.
 The complaint requested the ITC institute an investigation into the matter and sought a permanent exclusion order to exclude from entry into the United States all flash memory controllers and products containing controllers that infringe any of the asserted patents.
 The complaint also sought a permanent cease and desist order, directing respondents to cease and desist from marketing, advertising, demonstrating, sampling, warehousing inventory for distribution, offering for sale, selling, distributing, licensing, or using any flash memory controllers and products containing flash controllers that infringe any of the asserted patents.
-The Complaint also sought a permanent cease and desist order, directing 2007, the ITC instituted an investigation, identifying forty-seven companies, including Silicon Motion, as respondents.
+On December 6, 2007, the ITC instituted an investigation, identifying forty-seven companies, including Silicon Motion, as respondents.
 An ITC hearing was held as scheduled from October 27 through November 5, 2008.
-In post-hearing briefing, the Office of Unfair Import Investigation ("OUII") Staff Attorney agreed with our position that none of the Silicon Motion controllers and products containing these Silicon Motion flash controllers did not infringe the patents of SanDisk.
+In post-hearing briefing, the Office of Unfair Import Investigation ("OUII") Staff Attorney agreed with our position that none of the Silicon Motion controllers infringed the SanDisk patents in suit.
+On April 10, 2009, the Administrative Judge of the ITC issued an initial determination that Silicon Motion flash controllers and products containing these Silicon Motion flash controllers did not infringe the patents of SanDisk.
 On October 23, 2009, the ITC determined that Silicon Motion was not in violation of Section 337 of the Tariff Act of 1930 and terminated its investigation.